SK Tallinna Sport

-SK Tallinna Sport is a defunct Estonian football club.
-Founded in 1912, Sport won nine domestic league titles and was the most successful Estonian football club before Estonia became a part of Soviet Union.
+SK Tallinna Sport, or simply Sport, is a defunct Estonian football club based in Tallinn.
+Founded in 1912, Sport won nine domestic league titles and was the most successful Estonian football club before Soviet occupation.

-The club also played bandy in the interwar years, becoming Estonian champions of this sport eleven times in the 1920s and 1930s.
+Sport was the founding member and the first champion of both the Estonian Football Championship and the Estonian Cup.
+Before World War II, the club was also active in athletics, weightlifting, wrestling, boxing, speed skating, basketball, volleyball and bandy.
+Sport was the first-ever Estonian champion in basketball and volleyball, and an 11-time Estonian champion in bandy.
+From 1920 to 1936, members of VS Sport won a total of 11 medals at the Olympic Games, including gold medals by Kristjan Palusalu and Voldemar Väli.

-At last, Tallinna Sport played in the III Liiga (Pőhi), northern zone of Estonian Third league, fourth tier of Estonian football pyramid.
-The club finished 1st in 2007 and was dissolved after the beginning of the year 2008.
+The club was closed down in 1944 due to the Soviet occupation of Estonia.
+Sport's name briefly reappeared in football in the late 1980s and again in 2003.
+At last, Tallinna Sport played in the northern division of III liiga.
+The club finished 1st in 2007, but was dissolved after the beginning of the year 2008.

 History

-Early years (1912–1921)
+Early years (1912–1920)

-Sport was founded on 2 June 1912 as Tallinna Võimlemise Selts Sport by sports enthusiasts, who saw a need for a new sports club in Tallinn, as the only well-functioning club Talinna Kalev had an image of being an organisation for mostly affluent people.
+Sport was founded on 2 June 1912 as Tallinna Võimlemise Selts Sport (English: Tallinn Gymnastics Association "Sport") by sports enthusiasts, who saw a need for a new sports club in Tallinn, as the only well-functioning club Kalev had an image of being an organisation for mostly affluent people.

 The newly formed sport organisation developed quickly, and was already very active in Tallinn's sports life by the summer of 1913.
 Tallinna Sport's first international football match took place on 4 May 1914 against Helsinki IFK.
 The game ended in a 4–4 draw.
 In the following years, Sport continued to play football matches against Finnish teams and thus grew close ties with Finland.
 These ties lead to Sport appointing Finnish international Verner Eklöf as their coach in 1921.